alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ```
 #### Supplemental: Error Handling in the SDK

-There are two crucial pieces to note here.
-If you already understand the concepts below, feel free to skip to the next section!
+There are 2 crucial pieces to note here.
+If you already understand the concepts below, feel free to skip to the next section.

 First, the first Python sdk tool runs as a separate (python) process from Designer's process.
-While this provides many benefits (such as arbitrary Python tool requirements like TensorFlow here), this means *designer* cannot directly access the exceptions the Python process throws.
+While this provides many benefits (such as arbitrary Python tool requirements like TensorFlow here), this means Designer cannot directly access the exceptions the Python process throws.
 The SDK does its best to capture generic errors, but the scope of edge cases is impossibly large.
 It is possible to try and catch the "wrong" error type in Python and unintentionally let an exception pass silently.
 (See Python docs for details)
 As such, we have seen user cases where tricky exceptions slip off the stack uncaught.